OCAAlliance/ExtensionClasses/ClassDescriptors.md

 that defines the signature of an AES70 Control Class or Datatype.
 This document explains the format of the Class Descriptor and associated Datatypes.

-## Submitting Class Descriptors to this repository.
+## Submitting Class Descriptors to this repository

 Please see **How To Contribute** in the [main README](./README.md).